-The Snack Bar in the BOC (Bottom of the Center - Student Faculty Center) provides a relaxing atmosphere where faculty, students and guests may have lunch or a snack (using cash or Muskie Bucks).
-Open from 7am to 4pm, Monday through Friday, the Snack Bar offers a wide variety of beverages, sandwiches, salads and snacks.
+The Bait Shop snack bar in the BOC (Bottom of the Center - Student Faculty Center) provides a relaxing atmosphere where faculty, students and guests may use cash, credit card or Muskie Bucks to purchase a wide variety of beverages, sandwiches, salads and snacks.

-PK Late Nite in Patton Hall is open Sundays, Wednesdays, and Thursdays from 8pm to 11pm, and lets students use cash and Muskie Bucks to purchase grab and go snack options for the late night munchies.
+PK Late Nite in Patton Hall lets students use cash and Muskie Bucks to purchase "grab and go" snack options for the late night munchies.
+Hours of operation are established each semester.